The content you made such an effort with last year – or maybe even the year before – needs an update.

 Your About page is how people form a picture of you.
 If your website is like your shop or office, the About page tells us about who is behind the counter.

-Talk to us about how you can make your About page count.
+Talk to us about how you can make your About page work harder.

 Product and services pages